qmanhbeo/VN-real-estate-scraper/README.md

 # 🏠 Vietnam Real Estate Data Pipeline

-This project scrapes and processes Vietnamese real estate listings from a publicly accessible site, turning messy web listings into clean, analyzable CSV datasets.
+This project scrapes and processes Vietnamese real estate listings from Guland.vn, a publicly accessible site, turning messy web listings into clean, analyzable CSV datasets.

 *Disclaimer: Personal initiative; not affiliated with any organization.
 Originally built to support the author's research and purchase decisions.*